eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 - Requests

-  The Library "Requests" is used for using outside ontologies.
+  The Library "Requests" is used for API.

 - Tkinter

   The Library "Tkinter" is used for the UI.

+### Install and Unistall in Linux Enviroment:
-To download every Library together in Linux Environment use the following commands:
+To download every Library together in **Linux** Environment use the following commands:
 The python file *ntlk_data.py* will download the nessesary data set from NLTK.

 ```